sandordargo/sandordargo.github.io/_posts/2021-6-16-multiple-destructors-with-cpp-concepts.md

                          ^
 1 error generated.
 ```
-Basically, the error message says that the code is not compilable, because `int` is trivially destructible, therefore it doesn't satisfy the requirements of the first destructor which requires a not trivially destructible type.
+Basically, the error message said that the code is not ill-formed, because `int` is trivially destructible, therefore it doesn't satisfy the requirements of the first destructor which requires a not trivially destructible type.

 It's sad because `int` should use the other destructor as we discussed earlier...